 Findings in the bulbar type

-Horner-Trantas spots: White spots seen at the corneal limbus, consisting of degenerated epithelial cells and eosinophil aggregates.
-In the GL 3rd edition, they are classified as mild, moderate, or severe based on the number of spots around the entire limbus.
+Horner-Trantas spots: White spots observed at the corneal limbus, composed of degenerated epithelial cells and eosinophil aggregates.
+They are classified as mild, moderate, or severe based on the number of spots around the entire limbus.

-Pseudogerontoxon: In cases with severe limbal inflammation, an arcus senilis-like opacity may remain in the peripheral superficial stroma 7).
+Pseudogerontoxon: In cases with severe limbal inflammation, an opacity resembling an arcus senilis may persist in the peripheral superficial stroma7).

 Shield ulcer: An oval shallow ulcer forms in the superior cornea.
-Direct cellular damage to the corneal epithelium by eosinophil-derived major basic protein (MBP) and eosinophil cationic protein (ECP) underlies the pathology.
+Direct cellular damage to the corneal epithelium by eosinophil-derived major basic protein (MBP) and eosinophil cationic protein (ECP) underlies the pathogenesis.

-Corneal plaque: A plaque containing fibrin and mucus deposits on the base of the shield ulcer.
-This can delay epithelial regeneration.
+Corneal plaque: A plaque containing fibrin and mucus deposits on the base of the shield ulcer, causing delayed epithelial regeneration.

 Histological examination of the cornea in the cicatricial stage of VKC reveals epithelial hyperplasia, loss of Bowman’s layer, stromal hyalinization, and neovascularization3).
 Immunohistochemically, ABCG2 (a limbal stem cell marker) is lost while p63 remains, suggesting partial dysfunction of limbal stem cells3).
-This finding is important for prognosis assessment after corneal transplantation (DALK or PKP).
+This finding is important for prognostic evaluation after corneal transplantation (DALK or PKP).

 A rare complication is tarsal conjunctival keratinization.
-Bilateral tarsal conjunctival keratinization was first reported in a VKC patient with long-standing disease (onset in childhood, over 20 years), and was managed without recurrence for 4 years after lesion excision and conjunctival autograft 4).
-In the same case, corrected visual acuity of 0.8 (20/25) was achieved with scleral lens (PROSE) wear 4).
+Bilateral tarsal conjunctival keratinization was first reported in a patient with long-standing VKC (onset in childhood, duration >20 years), and was managed with lesion excision and conjunctival autograft without recurrence for 4 years4).
+In the same case, corrected visual acuity of 0.8 (20/25) was achieved with scleral lens (PROSE) wear4).

 QWhy does shield ulcer occur?